HOGENT-Databases/DB2-Workshops/workshops/cursors.md

 ## Prerequisites
 - A running copy of database **xtreme**;
-- Finalised the exercises about stored procedures.
+- Finalized the exercises about stored procedures.

 ## Introduction
 In the previous workshop, you wrote a stored procedure to delete all orders for a given supplier called `DeleteOrdersFromSupplier`, the output parameter/return value of this stored procedure was the number of deleted orders.
 However the stored procedure didn't work due to a **foreign key constraint**.